apace100/origins-docs/docs/types/power_types/modify_jump.md

     }
 }
 ```

-This power modifies the player's jump height, increasing it to 4 blocks, and display a cloud particle at the player's feet.
+This example will increase the entity that has the power's jump height to 4 blocks and display a cloud particle at the entity's feet upon jumping.